-Certain types of wood just naturally burn a lot better than others.
-Because they’re so dense, hardwoods are usually the best option, but there are some types of softwoods that will still burn pretty decently too.
+Certain types of wood just naturally burn better than others.
+Because they’re so dense, hardwoods are usually the best option, but there are some types of softwoods that still burn pretty decently too.

-But with so many different types of wood out there, it can almost be overwhelming trying to figure out which ones are the best to burn.
-Try some of these species in particular for a good, strong fire that will last for hours.
+But with so many types of wood available, how do you know which ones are the best to burn?
+We did some research and found out these types in particular will build a fire that lasts for hours.

 Oak is one of the most popular types of firewood for good reason.
 Dense and slow-burning, it tends to last much longer than other types.
 The wood also has a high amount of energy content per cord, so it can produce a ton of heat with barely any smoke or sparks.

 Like oak, hard maple is dense and can be tough to chop up.
 But it’ll burn long and strong when you throw it in the fire.
 The wood puts off a high amount of heat without much smoke.
 Sugar maple, Manitoba maple, red, and silver maple are some of the best ones in particular to burn.

 Birch is a softer wood, so it tends to burn more quickly.
 But it can put off a great amount of heat, with bright and lively flames and very little smoke or sparks.